TALK ADDRESSED TO MEMBERS AND FRIENDS OF THE DIPLOMATIC CORPS

 From then on, for my great-grandfather there were only two important things in his life: his children, and painting, which he did as an amateur.
 My great-grandfather painted well, but he wasn’t content with his achievements; it was thus that, as my Aunt Pepita said, “He found an expensive mistress – photography.”
 In those days it was expensive because everything had to be imported from abroad, given that the necessary material was not available in Spain.
 As a photographer, he was awarded many first prizes in international photography shows, as his medals from different countries proved: some were silver and some were gold, and when they arrived, my Aunt Pepita (the younger of his two daughters) said she saw that often, this man with great control over himself, teared up when he saw them.
 My grandfather also told us that there were often three sections in these expositions: one for portraits, one for landscapes, and one for photomontage, and that occasionally my great-grandfather received the first prize in all three categories.

 In this way, my great-grandfather gave himself fully and passionately to the art of photography.
-However, he never tried to get any economic benefits from his works.
-On the contrary, photography served to fill the gap of his wife’s death, whose love persisted until his own death.
 As my father, the writer Vicente Puchol, tells it in the prologue he wrote for an exhibition that was held in Valencia in 1985, in what is now the headquarters of the Bancaja Foundation:

 “When Martínez Sanz began to work as a photographer, the art form was still in its infancy; its techniques were as ghostly as they were rudimentary, and he was obliged to improvise materials and instruments that did not yet exist, making use of a mysterious innate skill.
 At the beginning, photographic negatives were large glass plates, held in a frame; lenses were up to 15 centimeters thick; cameras were mounted on cumbersome rolling tripods, and the artist was obliged to disappear under a heavy black cloth in order to compose the shot.
 It was risky to leave the studio with so much baggage if one did not wish to be subject to innumerable calamities, not to mention public derision.
 But Martínez Sanz was dedicated to his art; he was so devoted to photography that he was able to blend in with the populace, and to convince strangers on the street to enter his studio, where he captured the profoundly moving expressions of their inner life that hid behind their everyday faces.”